 The truth is, garage door springs can be repaired by a homeowner, provided all safety guidelines are followed and the proper steps are taken as required by the spring manufacturer.
 Getting comfortable with using a winding bar and handling the springs' torsion is important as it will allow for balancing, adjusting, and repair as needed without the need to call a repair company and adjust to their schedule.

-Make no mistake, changing the springs can be dangerous and an overhead door company should be called if the task is out of one’s comfort zone.
+Make no mistake, changing garage door springs can be dangerous and an overhead door company should be called if the task is out of one’s comfort zone.
 When winding or unwinding the springs, they can snap without warning, which can result in serious injury.

 Garage Door Spring Replacement Guide